Home News Getting started

 4. Create an assignment

 In order to start adding entries, you have to create an assignment.
 The assignment is actually only a reservation of entries to be treated.
-You may choose the part of speech and the number of entries (up to 250) to be reserved and the reservation is valid for 30 days.
+This reservation is valid for 30 days.
 During this period, no one else will have access to these entries.
 After this period, the entries not addressed return to the main dictionary and become available to other users for reservation.
 You may close assignments at any time, and they're automatically closed on their deadline.

 5. Create entries